Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis

-\textbf{Evaluation.} We use 80\% of data points in the source kernels as the training set to pre-train the model, 10\% for validation, and 10\% for testing.
+\textbf{Evaluation.} During pre-training on the source kernels, we use 80\% of data points as the training set, 10\% for validation, and 10\% for testing.
 We use five random seeds (1, 2, 3, 4, 5) to randomly split the source kernel's dataset.
-The MSE on the source kernels is unimportant, so currently the test set on the training kernels is not used.
-We use the validation set for early stopping.
-We pretrain the model for 1000 epochs, then we finetune it for 500 epochs on the target kernels.
+The MSE on the source kernels is unimportant.
+We pretrain the model for 1000 epochs, and we select the model checkpoint with the lowest validation MSE on the validation set.
+Then, we finetune it for 500 epochs on the target kernels.
+We use 50 data points per kernel as the training set during fine-tune, and the other data points are the test set.
+We report the test MSE during the epoch which has the lowest training MSE.
 During fine-tuning, we use the same random seed as used in that model's pretraining.
 We run offline evaluation five times.
-For online evaluation, since HLS takes a long time, we use the three models trained with random seeds 1, 2, and 3 to run HLS.
-In offline evaluation, we calculate the sum of the MSE of the five prediction targets.
-In online evaluation, from the designs that are predicted to be valid and under resource constraints, we pick the top 10 designs with the lowest predicted latencies to run HLS.
+For online evaluation, since HLS takes a long time, we only use the three models trained with random seeds 1, 2, and 3 to run HLS.
+In offline evaluation, we calculate the sum of the MSE of the five prediction targets on the target kernels' test set.
+In online evaluation, from the designs that are predicted to be valid and under resource constraints, we pick the top 10 designs with the lowest predicted latencies (highest predicted normalized latencies) to run HLS.
 When running HLS, we set the timeout as 3 hours.
 If the HLS does not finish within 3 hours, it is very likely to be unsynthesizable, so we will terminate the HLS and treat it as an invalid design.
+We report the best design from the selected top-10 and the training dataset of the target kernels, since these are all labeled data points, and we calculate its speedup compared to the best design in the dataset.
 We calculate the mean speedup of the three repeated HLS experiments for each target kernel.